Blog

 Examples of brand-name factor VIII replacement therapies for hemophilia A patients are Advate and Kogenate [3][4].
 Examples of brand-name factor IX replacement therapies for hemophilia B patients are Benefix and Alprolix [5][6].

-Like any other medication, these clotting factor replacement therapies can also cause side effects, including allergic reactions, headaches, and dizziness.
+Like any other hemophilia medications, these clotting factor replacement therapies can also cause side effects, including allergic reactions, headaches, and dizziness.
 Additionally, over time, your body can develop inhibitors against the clotting factors.
 Inhibitors are proteins created by your body that attack the clotting factors and reduce the effectiveness of the replacement therapy.

 Desmopressin